privacy-scaling-explorations/zkevm-specs/specs/mpt/mpt-proof.md

 ```

 The branch does not include raw children, it includes only a hash of each children (except
-when a child is shorter than 32 bytes, in this case the raw child is included in a branch).
+when a child is shorter than 32 bytes, in this case the raw child is part of a branch).

+To get some impression how the witness data is distributed over the columns let us observe
+the branch layout.
-Branch rows (you can see there are `2 * (2 + 32)` columns):
+Branch rows look like (you can see there are `2 * (2 + 32)` columns):
 ```
 s_main                     | c_main
 rlp1 rlp2 bytes            | rlp1 rlp2 bytes